Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 1. Google Business Profile (formerly Google My Business)

-You can also invite your customers to leave you a review on Google.` Collecting Google reviews and responding to them shows that you care about customer feedback; more reviews will help you rank higher in Google searches.
+You can also invite your customers to leave a review on Google.
+Collecting and responding to Google reviews shows you care about customer feedback; more reviews will help you rank higher in Google searches.
+To get started, set up and personalize your Business Profile on Google.

 2. Facebook Page reviews